pietv/astar/README.md

 It's intelligent because it uses a special guidance in selecting the states that are going to be explored next.
 The algorithm uses a minimum value of a sum of next successor cost and a heuristic estimate (distance, for example) of how close that next successor to Finish.
-They are named Cost and Estimate in this implementation.
+These values are named Cost and Estimate in this implementation.

 Without any guidance (that is when both Cost and Estimate values are constant), it explores all successor states, making it essentially the Breadth First Search